Juicy Kofta Kebab Recipe (Grilled or Pan-Seared!)

 1

-In a food processor, coarsely chop the onion, garlic, parsley, and jalapeno until well combined.
+In a food processor, combine the onion, garlic, parsley, and jalapeño.
+Pulse until the mixture is coarsely chopped and well blended, forming a fragrant, slightly chunky base.

 2